 For people wanting a complete trekking guide or the finest routes up the Mont Blanc on hardcover or kindle edition, follow this link and pick from well known guide authors.
 Don't forget to take a map.

 To climb Mont Blanc using the Cosmique route, take the cable car to the Aiguille du Midi (3,842m).

-Descending once again to Col de la Brenva with stunning scenery towards Italy, then climb the last few hundred metres to the summit.
+Descend once again to Col de la Brenva, with stunning scenery towards Italy, then climb the last few hundred metres to the summit.

 Although relatively easy, this is generally quite slow due to the effects of altitude.
 This route takes approximately 6h to the summit.
 Descend the same way or via the Gouter, completing the traverse of Mont Blanc.

 This is a slightly more demanding route than the Gouter route, both technically and physically.
 Tackle steeper ground and there are a couple of traverses that may be icy and difficult.
 Good crampon and ice axe technique are essential.
 It is, however, a more interesting route with beautiful scenery and is less crowded.